sebringj/easyfoo/README.md

 This idea spawned out of a need to quickly build websites in any server-side technology that can pull in JSON feeds from an always-on CDN.

-The creator of KitGUI.com has come together with SebringCreative to offer an open source version completely rebuilt from the ground up on Node.js, MongoDB and client-side JavaScript.
+The creator of KitGUI has come together with Sebring Creative to offer an open source version completely rebuilt from the ground up on Node.js, MongoDB and client-side JavaScript.
 The idea has been battle tested in hundreds of production websites.

 ## Consumable on Websites and Apps